All Posts in Ascending Order

 15 – Praying to a “god” I Don’t Believe In

-My first sponsor, TS, walked me through all the steps.
-She may have tried to convey that I needed to continue working on the steps, but it was not something I took away from our work together.
-After about 2 months in OA, I was releasing weight, following a food plan, and using the meetings […]
+My First Steps in Overeaters Anonymous My first sponsor, TS, walked me through all the steps.
+She may have tried to convey that I needed to continue working on them, but that wasn’t something I took away from our time together.
+After about two months in OA, I was releasing weight, following a food plan, […]

 16 – And This Is Why…